Updated on September 25, 2020

 Exchange-traded funds (ETFs) are one of the most popular and flexible investments for traders and investors.
 Not only do ETFs give instant diversification, but they can also offer leverage and transparency.

-An ETF is a bundle of securities that are exchange traded, much like a stock.
-Their price will go up or down as investors buy or unload shares of the fund.
+An ETF is a bundle of securities that are traded on the exchange, much like a stock.
+Its price will go up or down as investors buy or unload shares of the fund.

 Types of ETFs